Ochlology

 one.
 In Book XI of his Confessions

-advance a concept of time in terms of the events
+advance his concept of time in terms of the events

 transpiring.

-Augustinian time, if adapted to the market, might be termed "Armsian
+Augustinian time, if expressed in market transactions, might be termed "Armsian

 time."
 Most readers will recall how Isaac Newton's rigid